Git-Jake-Hill/Deadline_Repo/README.md

 ## UI Tools

-This contains stand alone tools used to extend the capability of [deadline](https://aws.amazon.com/thinkbox-deadline/) by allowing the user to perform copy or software installation to multiple machines in the render farm symmaltainiously.
+This contains stand alone tools used to extend the capability of [deadline](https://aws.amazon.com/thinkbox-deadline/) by allowing the user to perform copy or software installation to multiple machines in the render farm simultaneously.

 ---
 ### Copy_Files_Or_Folders.py